wdtaylor30/wdtaylor30.github.io/_pages/about.md

 *I had the honor of being a member of the [2022 American Political Science Association Ralph Bunche Summer Institute](https://www.apsanet.org/DIVERSITY/Ralph-Bunche-Summer-Institute/About-the-RBSI-Program) cohort.*

+Hello!
 I am a senior at the University of North Carolina at Chapel Hill.
 I'm working toward a Bachelor of Science in Computer Science and a Bachelor of Arts in Political Science.
 My primary areas of focus are criminal justice, privacy, and data science. <br> <br>

 I currently work as an Undergraduate Research Assistant with [Dr. Frank Baumgartner](https://fbaum.unc.edu/) and some of his graduate students.
 I am currently working with [Marty Davidson (Dept. of Political Science, Michigan)](https://www.martydavidson.com/) on spatial approaches to documenting disparate criminal justice contact in North Carolina. <br> <br>